Brazilians in Japan: Education

 As of 2005 there were 40,000 Brazilian children of school age in Japan.
 By 2008 the number of Brazilian school age children was almost 33,500.
 As of 2005 8,000 study at Japanese schools, and by 2008 that number was about 10,000.
 The children of Dekasegi Brazilians encounter difficulties in Japanese schools.
 As of 2005 15,000 study at one of the 63 private Brazilian schools.
 The Ministry of Education of Brazil approved 36 of them.

 As of 2005 17,000 school-aged Brazilian children were not attending school.
 As of 2008 thousands of Brazilian children are out of school in Japan.
 Adriana Stock of the BBC stated that the school fees were too high for many Brazilian parents.

-Nonetheless, since reverse migration, many of Japanese Brazilians who are not of mixed ancestry have also endeavored to learn Japanese to native levels.
-However while such cases like these are high, the statistics fail to show high rate of such Japanese Brazilians succeeding to integrate into Japanese society because vast number of such people end up achieving Japanese naturalization.
+Nonetheless, since the onset of reverse migration, many Japanese Brazilians who are not of mixed ancestry have also endeavored to learn Japanese at native levels.
+However, while such cases like these are high, the statistics fail to show a high rate of such Japanese Brazilians succeeding to integrate into Japanese society because the vast majority of such people end up achieving Japanese citizenship naturalization.
 Once they obtain Japanese citizenship, regardless of whether or not the Japanese citizen is still considered to be a citizen of Brazil in the eyes of the Brazilian government, Japanese statistics record such people as only Japanese.
 If they pursue university in Japan, they must take exams alongside other native Japanese citizens.
-Thus even while Japan has many Japanese Brazilians that are completely bilingual, with Japanese statistics failing to count Japanese Brazilians who have since naturalized, these such Japanese Brazilians are not given the credit statistically for the fact that Japanese society has placed a much higher bar for them to integrate into Japanese society than other non Japanese foreigners, and have since successfully integrated into Japanese society both culturally and linguistically.
+Thus, even while Japan has many Japanese Brazilians that are completely bilingual, with Japanese statistics failing to count Japanese Brazilians who have since naturalized, such Japanese Brazilians are not given the credit statistically for the fact that Japanese society has placed a much higher bar for them to integrate into Japanese society than other non-Japanese foreigners, and have since successfully integrated into Japanese society both culturally and linguistically.